 Fes - Ifrane.
 After breakfast, we have the morning at leisure to relax at the hotel or further explore Fes.
 We then make our way through the cedar forests full of Barbary Macaque monkeys on our way through the Atlas Mountains to the French built "swiss" village of Ifrane, our home for the night.
 We have free time here to enjoy the tranquility of the lakes and waterfalls that flow into the valleys that surround the world's biggest cedar forest in the Mediterranean, before continuing to Azrou, our home for the night.

 Overnight: Azrou | Breakfast

 Azrou - Merzouga (Sahara).
 Departing early, we leave the cool air of the mountains and make our way to the Sahara Desert.
 It's a long drive, however there's a lot to see on the way.
 We'll travel through the Middle Atlas Mountains to the plateau that lies between the Sahara and Tell Atlas range.
 We'll soak up the spectacular and dramatic scenery of the Gorges du Ziz as we make our way onwards through the High Atlas, stopping to have tea with a berber family en route.
 We'll continue to Merzouga - our base before we head into the Sahara.
 Depending on the time of year, spend the afternoon relaxing and swimming before climbing aboard our camels for an incredible trek into the Sahara Desert to watch a beautiful sunset and spend the night at our remote Berber Camp, nestled amongst the towering dunes of Erg Chebbi.
 We enjoy local food, music and an amazing night camping in the Sahara.
 If you would prefer to take a Jeep to the Berber camp, this can be arranged locally through your guide at no additional cost.

 If you would prefer the comfort of a hotel with en-suite facilities this evening, opt for our Sahara hotel alternative at no additional cost.
-Please do let us know at the time of booking and we will happily arrange this for you.
+Please do let us know your preferred option at the time of booking.

 Overnight: Merzouga | Breakfast, Dinner